 - Also, wearing expensive designer suits and large earrings for combat is a bad idea.

-- Plot-Based Voice Cancellation: "Who Am I?" has a flashback to when each member of his team introduced themselves before the misssion.
+- Plot-Based Voice Cancellation: "Who Am I?" has a flashback to when each member of his team introduced themselves before the mission.
 When "Who Am I?" was about to say his name, his speech got conveniently cut short by his superior.

-- Say My Name: In a sense, see below.
+- Say My Name: In a sense; see below.

 - Skyward Scream: After "Who Am I?" escapes with Christine and Yuki, he loses his temper after Yuki scares him again, leading to this moment:"Who Am I?": WHO AM IIIIIIIIIIIIIIIII?

 - Starting a New Life: After he saves the day, "Who Am I?" decides to go back to Africa where his new friends wait.

-- After the scientists have been delivered by the Special Forces, the Team is betrayed and left to die in the upcoming helicopter crash.
+- After the scientists have been delivered by the Special Forces Team, they are is betrayed and left to die in the upcoming helicopter crash.